ewgf-gg/ewgfgg-backend/README.md

 ## Current Progress

+* **11/22/2024:** Beginning work on retrieving player match history when a player is queried.
+Statistics events now contain game versions, so that only relevant game version statistics are re-calculated.

 * **11/08/2024:** Statistics analysis is now completely event driven.
 Server also now retrieves top 5 statistics for high, medium and low ranks.